Jobs to do in the garden in February — what to start planting and preparing

 On colder days, spend time planning out your garden for the months ahead, selecting the plants, fruit and vegetables you want to grow and ordering everything you will need.

-And when the garden is bare it’s also the best opportunity to formulate major additions such as outdoor buildings, fencing and garden structures.
+This is a great time to acquaint yourself with this year’s garden trends, and when the garden is bare, it’s also a great opportunity to formulate major additions such as outdoor buildings, fencing and garden structures.
 Research online and plan garden centre and retailer visits so you can compare styles and prices.

 What can I plant in my garden in February?

-'February is ideal for planting bare-root trees and shrubs,' says Annelise at Thompson & Morgan.
+'February is ideal for planting bare-root trees and shrubs,' says Annelise from Thompson & Morgan.
 'The soil is becoming warmer and drier, giving them a head start on establishing a good root system before they leaf up in Spring.'

 You can continue planting any hardy plants now, but Annelise warns that you should delay planting Mediterranean shrubs such as lavender and cistus until the weather turns warmer.